A breeze blew in

 I like the way you can put three of these deltoids together to form a triangle, or five of them together to form a pentagon.
 Or 60 to form this deltoidal hexecontahedron!
 And, of course, I love the relationship the deltoidal hexecontahedron has to the icosahedron and dodecahedron.

-I also like the way it contains decagons in its outline, and the playfulness of its 5-fold symmetry, as revealed in this animated gif:
+I also like the way it contains decagons in its outline, and the playfulness of its 5-fold symmetry, as revealed in this illustration:

 Designing the Windtraveler lamp